5 Signs You Need to Replace Your Scales

 What To Look For in a Broken Scale

-Digital scales generally utilize an analog-to-digital converter.
+Digital scales like your typical digital bathroom scales generally utilize strain gauge or other types of load cells, and an analog-to-digital converter.
 This translates the continuous electronic readout data from the scale’s load cells into simple digital information.
 This process is similar to that of MP3 files being digitized into waveforms of music from a CD.
-Generally speaking, digital scales require less expertise to use than those with mechanical readouts, and are capable of higher precision and faster processing.
+Generally speaking, digital scales require less expertise to use than those with mechanical readouts and are capable of higher precision and faster processing.

 If you’re concerned that your scale needs to be replaced, you should monitor its performance for signs that your scale is no longer working properly.

-2. If your scale gives inconsistent readings between items of the same weight, this is one of the more obvious signs that it may need to be replaced.
-If you are unsure, take one item (such as a 10-pound free weight) and place it on the scale platform multiple times.
+If your scale gives inconsistent readings between items of the same weight, this is one of the more obvious signs that it may need to be replaced.
+If you are unsure, take one item with a known weight (such as a 10-pound free weight) and place it on the scale platform multiple times.

 In this case, your scale needs to be calibrated or replaced.
 Many digital scales have a calibration mechanism that may need to be reset, so check for that as well.

-4. This problem occurs when you take the same object and weigh it on another scale that is known to be accurate and well calibrated.
+This problem occurs when you take the same object and weigh it on another scale that is known to be accurate and well-calibrated.
 Typically, the problem lies within the load cells of the inaccurate scale.

 Depending on the scale you have, it may just need to be calibrated.
-Calibration is something you should do every year, or even every few months.
+You should do calibration every year, or even every few months.
+If you’re unsure how to do it, this article will show how to calibrate your scale the correct way.

-However, if you calibrate the scale and the reading is still off, it may be that some of the cells have been shock loaded.
-This occurs when an object is dropped onto its platform from a significant height.
+However, if you calibrate it and the scale reading is still off, it may be that some of the cells have been shock-loaded.
+This occurs when an object is dropped onto its platform from a significant height or significant force.

 Another possibility may be that your digital scale keeps changing weight because it has been overloaded.
-Just as the name implies, overloading occurs If a weight was placed on the scale that was far beyond its capacity.
+Just as the name implies, overloading occurs If a weight is placed on the scale that is far beyond its capacity.

-6. This refers to a condition where the weight reading does not hold steady on one number.
+This refers to a condition where the weight reading does not hold steady on one number.
 In some scales, this is also referred to as ‘drifting.’
-This means that the reading vacillates slightly while the object is firmly on the scale.
+This means that the scale display shows fluctuating weights while the object is firmly on the scale.

 This is not dependable when precision is required.
 It may indicate that there is an electronic malfunction within the digital indicator.